HaimengBai/431slides/class_23/README.md

         - [The detailed answer sketch](https://github.com/THOMASELOVE/431slides/blob/master/class_23/431-quiz2-sketch-pw-2017.pdf) is available.
             - You should have received an email from me including your letter grade on Tuesday.
 If not, let me know by emailing me **NOW**.
             - Complete grades, item-by-item, for most students [can be found here](https://github.com/THOMASELOVE/431slides/blob/master/class_23/431-2017-quiz2-pw-results-for-most-students.pdf).
 Be sure to check all 8 pages of the document for your HWID number.
-                - If your grade is not on this document, then you received an email from me today with your detailed item-by-item grade.
-It also means you were an outlier - on either the high or the low end of the distribution.
+                - If your grade is not on this document, then you are part of a semi-random sample of folks who instead received an email from me today with your detailed item-by-item grade.
+                - Let me know if you can't find your item-by-item grade, either in your email or on the document above.
             - There's an [extra task available](https://goo.gl/forms/1f27voQF33hqYOys1), for those who scored B- or lower.
 If you did better than a B-, you have the *option* to do the task (before 2017-11-29 at noon) for a little class participation credit.
     - [Class Participation Update through 2017-11-15](https://github.com/THOMASELOVE/431slides/blob/master/class_23/431-class-part-pw-2017-11-15.pdf)
         - Essentially, you start at 75 and can only go up (remember that a B in 431 usually ranges from 70 - 85, and an A is usually 90 - 100, with 86-89 in the B+/A- range.)